Safe at Heart: establishing an inclusive and safe culture for our employees

 BBV positions itself as a company that takes diversity and inclusion seriously, therefore the aim of the Respect Campaign is to build on this inclusive culture – BBV has 56 nationalities meaning many cultures, backgrounds and languages are spoken on the project that require respect.
 The Respect Campaign is used as the avenue to travel towards a culture which provides each employee a safe space where they can perform at their highest potential.

-Reverse Mentoring programme
+Reverse mentoring programme

 In September 2022, the Reverse Mentoring programme was launched which sees a senior leader (executive member) as the mentee being the mentored by a junior employee who identifies with at least one protected characteristic.
 This provides an opportunity for the senior leaders in the business to understand the experience of belonging to an underrepresented group – within the business and beyond.
 The idea of this programme is for both the mentor and mentee to work together to understand different perspectives and experiences, helping to build awareness of unconscious bias; sparking action to improve BBV’s diversity.
 BBV aims to empower those from underrepresented groups, who make up a low percentage of the workforce.
 The aim is to remove barriers to improve diversity and to achieve this by understanding the experiences of employees from within those groups, by connecting those individuals directly to the executive team.